-Awofala ,A (2019) investigated attitudes towards computer and computer anxiety as determinants of computer self-efficacy among 2100 pre-service science, technology and mathematics (STM) teachers from the University of Lagos of Nigeria using the quantitative research method within the blueprint of the descriptive survey design.
-Data collected were analysed using the descriptive statistics of percentages, mean, and standard deviation and inferential statistics of independent samples t-test, Pearson product moment correlation coefficient and multiple regression analysis.
+Awofala, A (2019) investigated attitudes towards computer and computer anxiety as determinants of computer self-efficacy among 2100 pre-service science, technology and mathematics (STM) teachers from the University of Lagos of Nigeria using the quantitative research method within the blueprint of the descriptive survey design.
+Data collected were analyzed using the descriptive statistics of percentages, mean, and standard deviation and inferential statistics of independent samples t-test, Pearson product moment correlation coefficient and multiple regression analysis.
 Finding revealed significant correlations between computer attitudes, computer anxiety and computer self-efficacy.
 Gender differences in attitude toward computer, computer self-efficacy and computer anxiety among pre-service STM teachers were significant.
-Affective component, perceived control component, and perceived usefulness component, behavioural intention component, gender, and computer anxiety made statistically significant contributions to the variance in pre-service STM teachers' computer self-efficacy.
-The study recommended among others that academic institutions should pay more attention to this computer anxiety and adopt proper ways of reducing the computer anxiety, so that positive e-learning experiences can be created for preservice STM teachers.
+Affective component, perceived control component, and perceived usefulness component, behavioral intention component, gender, and computer anxiety made statistically significant contributions to the variance in pre-service STM teachers' computer self-efficacy.
+The study recommended among others that academic institutions should pay more attention to this computer anxiety and adopt proper ways of reducing the computer anxiety, so that positive e-learning experiences can be created for pre-service STM teachers.

 Pankajbhai and Priteshkumar (2020) studied the effect of sex, area and caste on Computer phobia of Male and Female B.Ed.
 Trainees of Navsari district in Gujarat state.
 The sample consisted of 360 B.Ed.
 College trainees.
-The sample was selected in terms of Gender (male and female), Area (rural and urban) and Type of Students (Arts, Commerce and Science) in equal proportions, drawn randomly method.
+The ample was selected in terms of Gender (male and female), Area (rural and urban) and Type of Students (Arts, Commerce and Science) in equal proportions, drawn randomly method.
 Computer phobia was measured by Computer Phobia Scale Rajasekar & Vaiyapuri Raja.
 (2005).
 Mean, Standard Deviation and 't' test was used for analysis the data.
 Finding revealed that significant difference between Computer phobia of Male and Female B.Ed. trainees.
-Researcher also found significant difference between Computer phobia of Arts, Commerce and Science B.Ed. trainees.
+Researcher also found significant difference between Computer phobia of rural and urban B.Ed. trainees, and significant difference between Computer phobia of Arts, Commerce and Science B.Ed. trainees.